The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

 - Additional dietary fat beyond what comes with lean protein sources is minimised.

-- Patients in the weight loss clinic setting (e.g. for morbidly obese people in the lead up to bariatric surgery) are restricted to less than 800 kcal/day.
+- Patients in a weight loss clinic setting are restricted to less than 800 calories per day.

-- patients are encouraged by the initial period of rapid weight loss which leads to a lower dropout rate;
+- patients are often encouraged by the initial period of rapid weight loss which reduces the dropout rate;

-- meal replacements in the form of commercial shakes or bars can be used, however learning to make meals from whole foods critical to developing habits that lay the foundation for long-term success;
+- while meal replacements in the form of commercial shakes or bars can be used, learning to make meals from whole foods is critical to long-term success;

-McDonald details how someone can individualise the PSMF based on their goals and context.
+McDonald details how someone can individualise the PSMF diet based on their goals and context:

-- Unlimited green leafy fibrous veggies are strongly encouraged as they are filling and provide the vitamins and minerals with minimal calories.
+- Unlimited green leafy fibrous veggies are encouraged as they are filling and provide micronutrients with minimal calories.

-- McDonald also recommends supplementing with a multivitamin, sodium potassium, magnesium, taurine, calcium and fish oil.
+- McDonald recommends supplementing with a multivitamin, sodium, potassium, magnesium, taurine, calcium and fish oil.
 These nutrients can be harder to obtain when dieting, particularly if not prioritising veggies or seafood.

-- A severely energy restricted PSMF is typically not a long-term proposition due to the risk of nutrient deficiencies with a severe energy deficit.
+- A severely energy-restricted PSMF is typically not a long-term undertaking due to the risk of nutrient deficiencies with a severe energy deficit.
 Nutrient density becomes even more important when your calories are restricted.

-If you are active and/or doing resistance training, then your requirement for protein is even higher.
-As shown in the chart below from a recent review paper by Stuart Phillips, lean muscle mass is best preserved when we have at least 2.6g/kg total body weight where there is an aggressive deficit (e.g. 35%).
-A lower protein intake of 1.5 g/kg body weight seems to be adequate where we have a more moderate deficit.
+If you are active and/or doing resistance training, you will have a greater requirement for protein.
+As shown in the chart below from a review paper by Stuart Phillips, lean muscle mass is best preserved when we have at least 2.6 g/kg total body weight where there is an aggressive deficit (e.g. 35%).
+However, a lower protein intake of 1.5 g/kg body weight seems to be adequate where we have a more moderate deficit.

 Protein drives satiety

-If we eat foods with a lower % of energy from protein, we tend to consume more energy.
-Conversely, we can ‘hack’ our appetite by prioritising adequate protein while minimising energy from carbohydrate and fat.
+If we eat foods with a lower percentage of energy from protein, we tend to consume more energy.
+Conversely, we can ‘hack’ our appetite by prioritising adequate protein while reducing energy from carbohydrate and fat.

 The chart below (from the article Optimising macros for fat loss with less hunger) shows that diets with a higher percentage of their energy from protein tend to increase satiety and lead to less energy intake while dietary approaches with less protein tend to increase spontaneous energy intake.

-- Minimum fat requirement: Most people have plenty of body fat stores that they can draw on and hence do not have an immediate need for dietary fat other than the essential Omega 3 fatty acids.
+Most of us have plenty of body fat stores to draw on and hence do not have a significant need for dietary fat (other than the essential Omega 3 fatty acids).
 You can still get a robust micronutrient profile with 10% dietary fat (or 0.4 g/kg LBM).
-This allows the fat from your body to be used for energy.
+Your gall bladder only needs around 10 g per day of fat to function.

 Thermic effect of food

-The other advantage of consuming a higher protein diet is increased thermogenesis (i.e. the energy lost in the process of converting food into energy).
-The thermic effect (or specific dynamic action) is 5 to 15% for carbohydrates and fat and 20 to 35% for protein.The thermic effect of food is illustrated nicely by these images from Physioqonomics.
-We lose a lot more calories metabolising protein compared to fat or carbohydrates.
+Another advantage of consuming a higher protein diet is increased thermogenesis (i.e. the energy lost in the process of converting food into energy).
+We lose more calories metabolising protein (35%) compared to fat or carbohydrates (4 to 9%).

-While there is much debate over the “metabolic advantage” of fat vs. carbohydrates with claims that we can eat more calories of fat than carbs, there is actually an advantage’ when it comes to how many calories of protein we eat versus how much we can convert to energy.
+While there is endless debate over the “metabolic advantage” of fat vs. carbohydrates, there is actually an advantage when it comes to how many calories of protein we eat versus how much we can convert to energy.

 Should you just eat the highest protein foods?

-Basically, the problem wasn’t with the approach or the high protein, but rather the nutrient-poor food choices.
+The problem wasn’t with the approach or the high protein, but rather the nutrient-poor food choices.
 Conversely, a PSMF based around whole foods (which provide high-quality proteins as well as vitamins and minerals) and with adequate mineral supplementation can actually be one of the most nutrient-dense dietary approaches.

 Bruce Ames’ Triage Theory